Keerom Regency: Languages

 Border languages (Awyi, Waris, Manem, Sowanda), Pauwasi languages (Emem, Zorop, Tebi), Namla-Tofanma languages, Dera, Elseng, and Usku are the local indigenous Papuan languages spoken in Keerom Regency.

 Administrative districts

 As at 2010, the Keerom regency comprised seven districts (distrik), but another four districts (Yaffi, Kaisenar, Arso Barat and Mannem) were added subsequently by splitting of existing districts.
-These eleven districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
+These eleven districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official mestimates as at mid 2024.
 The table also includes the location of the district administrative centres, the number of administrative villages (all classed as rural kampung) in each district, and its post code.
-No post 2020 estimates of the populations of the districts are yet published.
-Note that geographically the first five districts listed below comprise the southern half of the regency (with only 6,625 inhabitants in 2020), while the remaining six districts comprise the northern half (with 54,998 inhabitants).
+Note that geographically the first five districts listed below comprise the relatively underpopulated southern half of the regency (with only 8,321 inhabitants in 2024), while the remaining six districts comprise the northern half (with 66,011 inhabitants).